 Azizullah Beran, Mohammad Shaear, Saif Al-Mudares, Ishna Sharma, Reem Matar, Mohammad Al-Haddad, Marita Salame, Ray Portela, Benjamin Clapp, Barham K. Abu Dayyeh, Omar M. Ghanem

-The data shown below were collected from the profiles of 18 tweeters who shared this research output.
+The data shown below were collected from the profiles of 18 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 |Members of the public||11||61%|